 Population, environment and development; survey and statistical methods

 Cultural and feminist geography; globalization; commodities and objects; identity and subject formation; bodies and embodiment; religion, secularism; Turkey, the Middle East

-Political economy and ecology, international development, commodity studies, agrarian studies, environmental politics, natural resources
+Political economy, political ecology, international development, commodity studies, agrarian studies, environmental politics, natural resources

 Historical, cultural, & political geography; history of science; social theory

 Development, state formation, nationalism, nature-society relations, agrarian studies, Southeast Asia

 Urban geography, global cities, civil society, migration, labor markets and economic development